 But when you use conjunctive adverbs such as however, instead, nevertheless, moreover and of course, you can use a semicolon.

-Mary loves walking in the forest; of course, it’s her favourite weekend activity.
+Mary loves walking in the forest; of course, it’s her favorite weekend activity.

 Mary loves walking in the forest; moreover, Sam loves it too.